ClickHouse/clickhouse-docs/docs/en/tutorial.md

   <SQLConsoleDetail />

-  If you are using self-managed ClickHouse you can connect to to the SQL console at https://_hostname_:8443/play (check with your ClickHouse administrator for the details).
+  If you are using self-managed ClickHouse you can connect to the SQL console at https://_hostname_:8443/play (check with your ClickHouse administrator for the details).

 2. Create the following `trips` table in the `default` database:
     ```sql